Overview

 Lessons Learned

-Buy-in from prosecutors, defense counsel, local police and probation leadership is essential during program conceptualization.
-A designated Swift, Certain and Fair Judge is fundamental to the success of the program.
+- Buy-in from prosecutors, defense counsel, local police and probation leadership is essential during program conceptualization.
+A designated judge is fundamental to the success of the court-based Swift, Certain and Fair program.

 It also is important to start with a limited number of participants or pilot group, which helps ensure adherence to the program model, before expanding the program.